Dirty soda

-Dirty soda is a drink consisting of soda "spiked" with cream, flavored syrups or fruit juices.
-The drink has been described as "alcohol-free mocktails with optional flavor, cream and fruit add-ins".
+Dirty soda, also known as Mormon soda, is a drink consisting of soda mixed with cream, flavored syrups or fruit juices.
+Dirty sodas have been described as "alcohol-free mocktails with optional flavor, cream and fruit add-ins".

 History

-The history of dirty soda is tied closely with the Mormons.
-Mormonism, also known as the Church of Jesus Christ of Latter-Day Saints, is primarily based in Salt Lake City, Utah in the United States.
+The history of dirty soda is connected to the Mormons, the followers of the Church of Jesus Christ of Latter-Day Saints (LDS Church) primarily based in Salt Lake City, Utah.
 Devotees follow various scriptures including the Doctrine and Covenants.
 One section from the Doctrine and Covenants, known as the Word of Wisdom, outlines practices to maintain a healthy body.
 The text prohibits followers from ingesting certain foods and beverages like alcohol, excessive meat, recreational drugs, and hot drinks, which encompass coffee and tea.
 Although the Word of Wisdom does not explicitly mention caffeine, many Mormons have taken to avoiding all caffeinated beverages as both coffee and tea generally contain it; however, this topic has been highly controversial among the Mormon community for some time.
-In 2012, the Mormon Church released an official statement clarifying that the Word of Wisdom does not prohibit caffeine consumption, but the choice to indulge in caffeinated drinks still remains a personal choice among followers today.
+In 2012, the LDS Church released an official statement clarifying that the Word of Wisdom does not prohibit caffeine consumption, but the choice to indulge in caffeinated drinks still remains a personal choice among followers today.
+Cola typically contains caffeine, so some Mormons avoid this kind of soda, while others consume it.

 Origins

 Avoiding common drinks like coffee, tea, and alcohol led the Mormon community to embrace sugar, often in the form of soda.
 While sugary beverages similar to the dirty soda have long been popular among the Mormon community as an alternative to prohibited drinks, it was not until 2010 that the first official dirty soda shop appeared.
-The shop was founded in Utah by Nicole Tanner, who named it Swig.
+The shop was founded in St. George, Utah, by Nicole Tanner, who named it Swig.
 Tanner trademarked the term "dirty soda" in 2013 when other companies began copying them.

 In 2015, a court battle took place between Swig and their main competitor, Sodalicious, when Swig sued them for reproducing and selling their treats along with using their trademarked "dirty soda" idea.
 In response, Sodalicious emphasized how throughout history, the term "dirty" has been attributed to many alcoholic beverages.
 The suit ended in 2017 with both parties paying their own legal costs; no further details have been made publicly available.

 Although "dirty soda" is a recent invention with Swig's trademark, customizing sugary drinks is not.
 The concept of a dirty soda originates from the early 20th century when soda jerks, who were people operating soda fountains, would combine carbonated water and flavored syrup to create a variety of customized drinks.